Protect your iPhone from threats

 And there you have it — three easy steps to clean up Other storage on your Mac!

 Every Mac requires some maintenance to keep it clean, especially when you start running out of valuable storage space.
-And while there are lots of personal files you want to save, there are plenty of junk files (like those in Other storage) that you can get rid of to make room for new stuff and keep your Mac running smoothly.
+And while there are lots of personal files you want to save, there are plenty of junk files (like those in Other or System Data storage) that you can get rid of to make room for new stuff and keep your Mac running smoothly.

 But manually cleaning Other files can take ages — not to mention how risky it can be for your Mac if you accidentally delete the wrong file.
 That’s why you should use a dedicated cleaning and optimization tool to take out the digital trash with just one simple click.